historic-trails/website/sites/watrous-la-junta.md

-[Clark]: Clark, Ann Nolan.
+[^Clark]: Clark, Ann Nolan.
 “These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54
-[Stanley]: Stanley, F. The Watrous (New Mexico) Story, (Self- published, Pantex, 1962).
+[^Stanley]: Stanley, F. The Watrous (New Mexico) Story, (Self- published, Pantex, 1962).
-[Kosmider]: Kosmider, Alexia M. "Samuel B. Watrous: New Mexico Pioneer" (M.A. thesis, University of New Mexico, 1983).
+[^Kosmider]: Kosmider, Alexia M. "Samuel B. Watrous: New Mexico Pioneer" (M.A. thesis, University of New Mexico, 1983).
-[Myers]: Myers, Harry C. “The Santa Fe Trail in the Fort Union-Watrous Area.”
+[^Myers]: Myers, Harry C. “The Santa Fe Trail in the Fort Union-Watrous Area.”
 Wagon Tracks Vol. 3:3 (May 1989), 11-15
-[Simmons]: Simmons, Marc.
+[^Simmons]: Simmons, Marc.
 “More on Watrous.”
 Wagon Tracks Vol. 7:1 (November 1992).
-[NPS]: “Travel the Trail: Map Timeline 1846-1866.”
+[^NPS]: “Travel the Trail: Map Timeline 1846-1866.”
 National Park Service.
 Accessed 9 Nov.
 2019.
 Works Cited

 Fisher, Virginia Lee.
 “In Search of Jose Watrous.”
 Wagon Tracks Vol. 12:2 (February1998).